jacksonv3058/GTKY/README.md

-My name is ...
+My name is jackson

-I'm ... years old.
+I'm 99999 years old.

-I was born in ....
+I was born in a cave

-My favorite color is ...
+My favorite color is purple

-My favorite 3 artist are ...
+My favorite 3 artist are all artists that make music

-On the weekends I like to ...
+On the weekends I like to do things